Algoroxyolo/algoroxyolo.github.io/_pages/about.md

 Currently hosting a non-profit organization [Cranberry Lemon Research](https://cranberry-lemon-research.github.io).
 Currently looking for more collaborators and members.

+In the process of recruiting interested people to join preperation for PersonaNLP workshop at [ICML 2025](icml).

 Feel Free to reach out to me on [email](mailto:yunzex@andrew.cmu.edu) or [x](https://x.com/LrzNeedResearch)